2020 United States redistricting cycle: Congressional redistricting plans passed by commissions

-Six states with multiple members of the House of Representatives use independent commissions to draw congressional districts.
+Five states with multiple members of the House of Representatives use independent commissions to draw congressional districts.
 In Arizona, Montana, and Washington, the four party leaders of the state house and state senate each select one member of the Independent Redistricting Commission, and these four members select a fifth member who is not affiliated with either party.
-In California, the Citizen's Redistricting Commission consists of five Democrats, five Republicans, and four individuals who are not members of either party.
+In California, the Citizen's Redistricting Commission consisted of five Democrats, five Republicans, and four individuals who are not members of either party, this was until California Proposition 50 passed.
 In Idaho, the four party leaders of the state house and state senate and the chairmen of the two most popular state parties (based on the results of the most recent gubernatorial vote) each select a member of the Commission for Reapportionment.

 Two states use politician commissions to draw congressional districts.
 In Hawaii, the president of the state senate and the speaker of the state house each select two members of the Reapportionment Commission, while the minority parties in both chambers each appoint two members of the commission.
 The eight members of the commission then select a ninth member, who also chairs the commission.
 In New Jersey, the four party leaders of the state house and state senate and the party leaders of the two largest parties each choose two members of the Apportionment Commission, and the twelve members of the commission select a thirteenth member to chair the commission.

 One state, Virginia, uses a hybrid, bipartisan commission consisting of eight legislators and eight non-legislator citizens.
 The commission is evenly divided between Democrats and Republicans.

 Ohio employs a hybrid commission as a back-up redistricting authority in the case of the state legislature failing to achieve a certain qualified majority for approval of a map.
 The commission is composed of elected political officials as well as appointments made by the leaders of the state legislative chambers (namely: the speaker of the house, the leader of the largest party in the house to which the speaker of the house does not belong, the president of the senate, and the leader of the largest party in the senate to which the speaker of the senate does not belong), although those appointments also were politicians in the 2020 cycle.
 If the redistricting commission fails to achieve a certain qualified majority for approval of a congressional redistricting plan when it has been charged to do so, the authority to pass such a plan transfers back to the state legislature, which may then pass a plan either for the full decade via a certain qualified majority, or for only four years via normal legislative procedure otherwise.